Rapid training of Hamiltonian graph networks using random features

-\paragraph{Random features for graph networks:} Research towards using random features in graph models has slowly been rising in recent years.
-As the machine learning community gains a better understanding of random features~\cite{rahimi-2008-random-feature, bolager-2023-swim,fabiani-2024}, many new variants are being explored \cite{zozoulenko-2025, bolager-2024-swim-rnn, datar-2024-swim-pde, rahma-2024-swim-hnn}.
-An innovative approach for graph classification problems used a random features approach and demonstrated competitive accuracy on large classification datasets with a training time of only a few seconds or minutes \cite{gallicchio-2020}.
-Such an approach is related to echo state graph networks \cite{gallicchio-2010, wang-2023}.
-Recent work has also developed graph random features enabling kernel methods on large graphs \cite{choromanski-2023, reid-2023, reid-2023a}, leading to a notable reduction of the cubic time-complexity for kernel learning.
-Other approaches addressing the high computational cost of graph kernels with random features also exist \cite{fang-2021}, but focus on Gaussian processes and do not model physical systems.
+\paragraph{Random features for graph networks:} {Random features originated with the idea of using a perceptron by \citet{rosenblatt-1962} and gained traction after theoretical contributions established that they can lead to accurate approximations \citep{johnson-1984, barron-1993, rahimi-2007random-fourier-features} at low computational cost.} As the machine learning community gains a better understanding of random features~\citep{rahimi-2008-random-feature, bolager-2023-swim,fabiani-2024}, many new variants are being explored \citep{zozoulenko-2025, bolager-2024-swim-rnn, datar-2024-swim-pde, rahma-2024-swim-hnn}.
+An innovative approach for graph classification problems used a random features approach and demonstrated competitive accuracy on large classification datasets with a training time of only a few seconds or minutes \citep{gallicchio-2020}.
+Such an approach is related to echo state graph networks \citep{gallicchio-2010, wang-2023}.
+Recent work has also developed graph random features enabling kernel methods on large graphs \citep{choromanski-2023, reid-2023, reid-2023a}, leading to a notable reduction of the cubic time-complexity for kernel learning.